Chinook Salmon Research Initiative

 Kuskokwim River Chinook Salmon

 The Kuskokwim River is the second largest river in Alaska, draining an area approximately 130,000 km2, (approximately 50,200 square miles) which represents 11% of the total area of Alaska.
-Adult Chinook salmon returning to the Kuskokwim River historically supported subsistence, commercial, and sport fisheries, in which annual harvests were 60,000 – 160,000 fish.
+Adult Chinook salmon returning to the Kuskokwim River historically supported subsistence, commercial, and sport fisheries, in which annual harvests were 60,000 to 160,000 fish.
 The Chinook salmon subsistence fishery in the Kuskokwim Area is the largest in the state and remains a fundamental component of local culture (Brazil et al. 2011).
-The Kuskokwim River also had a lucrative commercial fishery for Chinook salmon through the early 1990s, but directed commercial fishing for Chinook salmon ended in 1987.
-Total harvest from subsistence, commercial, and sport fisheries has resulted in 25%-60% exploitation of the Kuskokwim River Chinook salmon stock in recent years.
-Recent declines in abundance have resulted in restriction to fishing opportunity and failure to meet escapement goals.
+The Kuskokwim River also had a lucrative commercial fishery for Chinook salmon through the early 1990s but directed commercial fishing for Chinook salmon ended in 1987.
+Since 1976, total Chinook salmon harvest from subsistence, commercial, and sport fisheries has resulted in exploitation rates ranging from a high of 62% in 1988 to a low of 13% in 2015 and 2017.
+Below average run sizes in recent years have resulted in restrictions to fishing opportunity and failure to meet some escapement goals.

-Current research conducted on Chinook salmon by State and Federal agencies, Native Organizations, and universities contributes to estimates of tributary escapement, total harvest, total return, age-sex-length composition, and an inseason index of run strength.
-Several projects have been developed that will provide estimates of total abundance and new insight into harvest patterns.
-The Chinook Salmon Research Initiative is funding five projects in the Kuskokwim River area, to be initiated in 2014, that will address adult abundance, local and traditional knowledge, subsistence harvest patterns, and inseason estimates of subsistence harvest.
+Numerous organizations are invested in ongoing Chinook salmon research on the Kuskokwim River.
+Current research conducted on Chinook salmon by State and Federal agencies, Native Organizations, and universities contributes to estimates of tributary escapement, harvest, total return and escapement, age-sex-length composition, and inseason indexes of run strength.
+The Chinook Salmon Research Initiative has funded five projects in the Kuskokwim River area that addressed adult abundance, local and traditional knowledge, subsistence harvest patterns, and inseason estimates of subsistence harvest.

 Adult Spawning Abundance

-Annual estimates of the total number of adult Chinook salmon that return to the Kuskokwim River are important for ensuring the population is managed in ways that promote long-term health and sustain existing fisheries.
+Annual estimates of the total abundance of adult Chinook salmon that return to the Kuskokwim River are important for ensuring the population is managed in ways that promote long-term health and sustain existing fisheries.
 A time-series of abundance estimates, spanning several Chinook salmon generations, allows fisheries biologists to understand changes in productivity, which is an important first step to investigating the key drivers of Chinook salmon health.
-Abundance and productivity estimates are also used to establish escapement goals, forecast future run size, and evaluate the number of fish that can be harvested in a given year.
+Abundance and productivity estimates are also used to establish escapement goals, forecast future run size, and evaluate the number of fish that can be harvested annually.

-The Alaska Department of Fish and Game, Subsistence Section will interview selected subsistence harvesters to collect local and traditional knowledge about Chinook salmon.
-Based on their observations and experience, interviewees will discuss biological and environmental factors important to the freshwater aspects of Chinook salmon migration, spawning, and larvae/juvenile survival.
-Areas associated with spawning grounds and rearing habitats will be mapped.
-Information gathered from these interviews will be compared to the results of research projects to estimate annual Chinook returns and to verify if appropriate rivers and streams are listed in the State of Alaska Anadromous Waters Catalog.
+The Alaska Department of Fish and Game, Subsistence Section interviewed selected subsistence harvesters to collect local and traditional knowledge about Chinook salmon.
+Based on their observations and experience, interviewees discussed biological and environmental factors important to the freshwater aspects of Chinook salmon migration, spawning, and larvae/juvenile survival.
+Areas associated with spawning grounds and rearing habitats were mapped.
+Information gathered from these interviews were compared to the results of research projects to estimate annual Chinook returns and to verify if appropriate rivers and streams are listed in the State of Alaska Anadromous Waters Catalog.

 Patterns and Trends in Subsistence Fishing

-Information on the patterns and trends in subsistence salmon fishing will also be collected.
-The goal of this study is to identify variables associated with changing subsistence salmon harvests at the household level in six Kuskokwim River communities.
-The project will improve managers’ understanding of how Kuskokwim River subsistence fisheries are structured.
-A formal analysis of post-season household surveys from 1998-2012 will develop household harvest histories and explore patterns and trends in harvest levels.
-Next, interviews will be conducted in 50% of fishing households selected randomly within three of the study communities, aimed at identifying factors that influence year to year continuity and variation in harvests in the subsistence salmon fishery.
+Information on the patterns and trends in subsistence salmon fishing were collected.
+The goal of this study was to identify variables associated with changing subsistence salmon harvests at the household level in six Kuskokwim River communities.
+The project improved managers' understanding of how Kuskokwim River subsistence fisheries are structured.
+A formal analysis of post-season household surveys from 1998 to 2012 developed household harvest histories to identify patterns and trends in harvest levels.
+Subsequent household interviews were conducted to identify factors that influence year to year continuity and variation in harvests in the subsistence salmon fishery.

 Inseason Estimates of Subsistence Harvest

-Inseason estimates of subsistence harvest of Chinook salmon in a reach of the lower Kuskokwim River in 2014 will be made to test the efficacy of the study as an estimator of total subsistence harvests.
-This work will be conducted with selected fishers from three communities who will record their harvests and fishing effort, and then report their data to the Alaska Department of Fish and Game twice a week.
-Using a weighted average of sample fishers’ harvests, an estimate of the total subsistence Chinook harvest will be developed.
-At the end of the season, these estimates will be compared with estimates based on post-season household harvest surveys.
+Inseason estimates of subsistence harvest of Chinook salmon in a reach of the lower Kuskokwim River were made to test the efficacy of the study as an estimator of total subsistence harvests.
+This work was conducted with selected fishers from three communities who recorded their harvest and fishing effort, and then reported their data to the Alaska Department of Fish and Game twice a week.
+Using a weighted average of sample fishers' harvests, an estimate of the total subsistence Chinook harvest was developed.
+At the end of the season, these estimates were compared with estimates based on post-season household harvest surveys.